-The twin nine-story buildings designed by Pei face each other across a landscaped yard.
-The complex is mirrored by Town Center West on the opposite side of the original retail center.
+The twin nine-story Modernist buildings of Town Center East, designed by I.M.
+Pei, face each other across a landscaped yard.
+The complex is mirrored by Town Center West on the opposite side of the original Town Center Plaza retail center.

-The buildings are significant as one of Pei’s first forays into the use of structural concrete as an exterior material.
+The buildings represent one of Pei’s first forays into the use of structural concrete as an exterior material.
 The slender columns and carved slab-ends render a ponderous material into a surprisingly delicate frame for the extensive glazing, so that the whole appears like an almost weightless curtain wall.
-The towers are unusual in their inward orientation: end-on to the major street, they give the impression of towers in a park while maximizing courtyard views and leaving no utilitarian “back-of-house” area.
-Main entrances reached through dual parking lots are less successful, but the interpenetration of interior and exterior spaces at the ground level is characteristic of Modernism.
+The towers are unusual in their inward orientation: end-on to the major street, they give the impression of towers in a park while maximizing courtyard views.

 DC Inventory: June 27, 2013